cerner/fhir.cerner.com/content/millennium/r4/encounters/encounter.md

 * The [Encounter.hospitalization.destination] will be returned as a reference to a [contained] location resource.
 * The [Encounter.location.location] may be returned as a reference to a [contained] location resource.
+* A populated Encounter response bundle will be sorted from newest to oldest based on the start of the [Encounter.period].

 ### Authorization Types